VolcanicArts/vrcosc.com/docs/V2/chatbox.md

 :::warning

-Always take frequent backups of your ChatBox configs if you have complicated setups!
+Take frequent backups of your ChatBox configs if you have complicated setups!
+VRCOSC will make backups between versions but it's good to have other copies.

 :::